Kloudations/Kloudations/README.md

 ______________________________

-Have a Bless Day To Those That Are Maturely Sane. <3
+Have a Blessed Day To Those That Are Maturely Sane. <3